The 9 Best Natural Remedies to Take Care of Your Voice and Throat

-Ceylon cinnamon, which is the variety that boasts the most positive effects for health, has heating, circulatory, antiviral, anti-inflammatory and antibacterial properties.
+Ceylon cinnamon, which is the variety that boasts the most positive effects for health, is said to have heating, circulatory, antiviral, anti-inflammatory, and antibacterial properties.

-Turmeric is a spice that reduces inflammation as well as pain.
-It’s a great supplement to take daily thus avoiding drugs and their possible side-effects.
+Turmeric is a spice that could reduce inflammation as well as pain.
+Many claim it’s a great supplement to take daily thus avoiding drugs and their possible side-effects.

 - We can use turmeric in teas or prepare the famous golden milk.